 - Download and complete the supplementary application form

-- Click on the ‘Apply Now’ link at the top of this page and complete the online application form, taking note of the below:
+- Click ‘Apply Now’ at the top of this page and complete the online application form, taking note of the below:

-- Select the course that you would like to study from the drop-down menu – ensure that you choose the correct target award (MSc, PgDip or PgCert), the course (Primary and Interface Care), and year.
+- Select the course that you would like to study from the drop-down menu – ensure that you choose the correct target award (MSc, PgDip or PgCert), the course (Primary and Interface Care), entry point (March), and year.
 The programmes are all studied part time.

 - Upload the following documents to your online application:

 - Certificate(s) for any qualifications listed in your application